 Our main exposure is through food.
 Fortunately, wise food selection can make a huge difference.

 These toxins bioaccumulate, which means increasingly greater levels are found as we move up the food chain.
 Plants have the lowest concentrations and some fish and fish oils the highest.
 Once ingested by animals these toxins are off loaded into their fat and milk, so these products are the most contaminated.
 Fish and animal livers have high concentrations too.

 A further complication is animal feed.
-What an animal was feed is not shown on food labels.
-For example, in Sweden, fish from the Baltic sea must be sold with a health warning.
-However no warning is required to sell fish from another region that have been fed polluted fish from the Baltic sea.
+For example, in Sweden, fish from polluted areas of the Baltic sea must be sold with a health warning.
+However no warning is required to sell fish that have been fed these polluted fish.
 This problem has spread as far as Australia.
+Unfortunately, what an animal was feed is not shown on food labels.

 • Animal fat: 20 to 240 μg/kg